Does your injured shoulder cause you considerable pain or discomfort? Are you so used to your shoulder injury that you barely notice it anymore?

 The professional can determine if you need further imaging in order to diagnose your symptoms correctly.

-What can you do to relieve pain from an injured shoulder?
+What can you do to relieve injured shoulder pain?

 If a recent shoulder trauma causes you pain, you should ice and rest the shoulder.